Jon has been playing "Eve Online" since 2004 and has written about most aspects of the game.

 The best way to start manufacturing is via T1 production so I will go in some detail over that.

-The first thing you need is to get the skill Production Efficiency to level 4 and preferably to level 5.
-The reason for that is to insure maximum profit from your production as higher skill means less materials used.
+The first thing you need is to get the skill Production Efficiency to Level 4, and preferably to Level 5.
+The reason for that is to ensure maximum profit from your production, as higher skill means fewer materials used.

 You should try to get these to level 4–5 as soon as possible.

-Now if you have found an item you want to produce, you got the materials needed and are in a station with a manufacturing slot the rest is easy, simple right click the blueprint and select manufacture, enter the amount of cycles and press start.
+Now if you have found an item you want to produce, you got the materials needed and are in a station with a manufacturing slot the rest is easy, simply right-click the blueprint and select manufacture, enter the number of cycles and press start.

-Trading goods is by far the best way to make money in Eve Online.
-Every space billionaire in Eve Online has earned their ISK from trading at some point and the riches people of eve got there by trading.
-Having said that trading is simply not for everyone.
+Trading goods is by far the best way to make money.
+Every space billionaire in Eve Online has earned their ISK from trading at some point, and the richest people of Eve got there by trading.
+Having said that, trading is simply not for everyone.
 You will be going head to head with other players in a competition to get the sales.
-It can get maddening to have your order undercut in less than 5 minutes and have that repeating over and over again.
+It can get maddening to have your order undercut in less than five minutes and have that repeating over and over again.

-The best way to trade is to find a station that has nice orders with a decent margin, good turnover and few competitors.
-There are not many like that left though, in most cases you have to make do with just 2 out of 3.
+The best way to trade is to find a station that has nice orders with a decent margin, good turnover, and few competitors.
+There are not many like that left though, in most cases, you have to make do with just two out of three.
 Set up your buy and sell orders and trade away.

 It is absolutely necessary to get your Accounting and Broker Relations skills up to reduce taxation.
 You also want to get your trade skills up to increase the number of orders you can have running at the same time.
 Margin trading is also a useful skill to have.